 In her campaign announcement video, Lujan Grisham promised New Mexicans a “new beginning” — one that will do away with Gov. Martinez’s “failed policies” and take on the state’s high unemployment, poverty and addiction rates and improve its school system.
 Born in Los Alamos and raised in Santa Fe, she is a single mother of two daughters, grandmother, caregiver of her mother and a widow — who would add to that list first Democratic woman of color to serve as a governor.
 (We are also following the race of Debra Haaland, who aims to succeed Lujan Grisham and would be the first Native American women in Congress.)

-Gov. Martinez’s departure opens the door to a competitive race, however, and a number of candidates have thrown their hats in the ring.
-But the race is seen as leaning Democratic, and Lujan Grisham could well find an easy path to the party’s nomination.
-She leads the Democratic pack in political experience, having been elected in November to a third term in Congress representing New Mexico’s first district.
-She has already raised an impressive $2.2 million in total contributions as of Sept.
-30 and has been endorsed by Emily’s List, a powerful fundraiser for women candidates.
+Gov. Martinez’s departure opened the door to a competitive race, and a number of candidates threw their hats in the ring.
+Lujan Grisham led the Democratic pack in political experience, having been elected in November to a third term in Congress representing New Mexico’s first district, and she won her primary easily.
+She has raised more than $4.7 million in total contributions since 2017, according to The Openness Project, and has been endorsed by Emily’s List, a powerful fundraiser for women candidates.

 Among the 8.5 percent of Congress of Hispanic descent, Lujan Grisham currently serves as chair of the Congressional Hispanic Caucus.
 In the House, she has focused on health policy and the elderly, and particularly on increasing veterans’ access to health care.
 She came to Congress with expertise in those areas, having previously served as president of a health insurance consulting business and the appointed head of New Mexico’s Department of Health as well as an attorney for the elderly and director of the state agency on aging.